How Can I Become a Medical Case Manager?

 Career At a Glance

-A medical case manager works with caregivers and medical personnel to help coordinate a patient's treatment and to oversee the total health care experience of that patient.
-There are two primary pathways to becoming a medical case manager: as a registered nurse (RN) or as a social worker with an emphasis on the medical field.
+A medical case manager helps coordinate a patient's treatment and health care experience.
+The two primary pathways to this career are by becoming either a registered nurse (RN) or a social worker with an emphasis on the medical field.
 The following table gives general information about these career options.

 |Education Field of Study||Nursing||Social work|